TUDelftGeodesy/caroline/README.md

 python3 -m venv caroline  # create the virtual environment
 ```

 Now, we are ready to install CAROLINE.
-Clone the repository anywhere on Spider (<b>not in the directory you intend to install CAROLINE in, a different one</b>), and run
+Clone the repository anywhere on Spider (<u>not in the directory you intend to install CAROLINE in, a different one</u>), and run
 ```bash
 cd caroline
 ./spider-install.sh /full/path/to/your/yaml/file.yaml